npge/npge/README.md

 Description of a sequence can be any string.
 Optionally it can include the following value:
 `ac=XXXX`.
-NPGe recognises this entry as Accession Number of the sequence in databank.
+NPGe recognizes this entry as Accession Number of the sequence in databank.

 Create new sequence and set its name and description: